ddmitov/perl-executing-browser/README.md

 * Ctrl+P - print current page
 * Ctrl+I - debug current page using QWebInspector

-## Limitation
+## Limitations

 * No reloading from JavaScript of a page that was produced by local script, but local static pages, as well as web pages, can be reloaded from JavaScript using ```location.reload()```.
+* No context menu.

 ## History

 PEB was started as a simple GUI for personal databases.
-Exhaustive documentation is still missing.

 ## License